apidaze/localtunnel_ngrok_example/README.md

 ## Access your web application

 - In your WebRTC enabled browser, visit your server address including the port.
-By default port 8333 is used.
+By default port 8333 is used ;
+- http://localhost:8333 to test from your browser ;
-- http://localhost:8333 or http://yourlocalip:8333, and invite mates to join by providing them with this URL.
+- http://yourlocalip:8333, and invite mates in your local network to join by providing them with this URL ;
+- push this code to a publicly available URL to make it accessible to everyone.

 ## Place any phone (PSTN) into the conference
 	  $ curl -XPOST "https://api4.apidaze.io/YOURAPPKEY/calls" -d 'api_secret=YOURAPPSECRET&type=number&origin=0123456789&destination=myconference'